Obesity Screening

 What is obesity screening?

-To identify and manage health risks associated with excess weight.
+Obesity screening is a process to assess and measure body fat and health risks associated with excess weight.

 Is obesity screening covered by insurance?